Search the Archives

 Biography / History

-This fonds was in the custody of Professor David Macmillan before it was donated to the Trent University Archives.
+This fonds was previously in the custody of members of the Geale and Rogers families before it was donated to the Trent University Archives.

 Scope and Content